 Static Stretching: Holding major muscle groups in their most lengthened positions for at least 30 seconds, might bring it back to the middle school soccer days.
 While many still believe static stretches prior to running help prevent injuries, research now suggests stretching it out is more beneficial after breaking a sweat.

-Hills: Workouts where a runner runs up a hill fast and jogs down then runs up again; helps develop leg power and aerobic capacity.
+Hills: Workouts where a runner/walker runs/walks up a hill fast and jogs/walks down then runs/walks up again; helps develop leg power and aerobic capacity.

 RICE: An acronym for rest, ice, compression and elevation; a procedure for treating certain injuries.